bytes-zone/bytes-zone/content/posts/similar-sort.md

 +++
-title = "Fuzzy Finding with Levenstein Distance" date = 2020-10-06
+title = "Fuzzy Finding with Levenstein Distance" date = 2020-10-06 description = "fuzzy find other files based on names most similar to the one you're editing"
 +++

 When I'm navigating around a codebase I know, I prefer to use a fuzzy file finder instead of browsing a directory tree.